whejy/myVault/README.md

 ## Files

 /backend contains Django project files and /backend/vault contains app files for myVault. /frontend contains React.js files, frontend/src contains the React.js source code for this app, including all CSS and JS files.
 App.js is the highest order React component which renders each component contained in frontend/src/components. /frontend/src/APIService.js contains all API functions which make calls to /backend/vault/urls.py and are handled by /backend/vault/views.py.
 APIService.js also contains an async function ValidateUr() which checks for a response from a user URL input and returns a boolean.

+## Comments

+One feature that could potentially be improved upon is encryption.
+Currently a single encryption key is used across the app to encrypt all data.
+Initially my goal was to create a function that generates a unique encryption key for each storage item, based on some combination of the article's data.
+I was able to successfully encrypt and decrypt data this way, however once encrypted data was stored in the database I had some difficulties in decrypting the data.
+I assume this is because of how the data is stored and attempting to translate between bytes and string.